HubertBaginski/TwitterSuicideML/README.md

 For detailed documentation, see the method section of this paper: https://www.jmir.org/2022/8/e34705

-Scripts for reproducing the Machine Learning analysis of the paper: Detecting Potentially Harmful and Protective Suicide-related Content on Twitter: Machine Learning Classification of Tweets
+This repository contains the scripts for reproducing the Machine Learning analysis of the paper: Detecting Potentially Harmful and Protective Suicide-related Content on Twitter: Machine Learning Classification of Tweets.
+Scripts for making the figures in the manuscript, calculating confidence intervals, and any analyses other than training machine learning models can be found here: https://github.com/hannahmetzler/TwitterSuicideR

+## Instructions
 1. clone this repository:
 git clone https://github.com/HubertBaginski/TwitterSuicideML.git

-2. Get the dataset with tweet text, and put it in the folder "data" within the repository folder.
+2. Get a dataset with tweet text, and put it in the folder "data" within the repository folder.

 The datasets in this repository do not include the text of tweets in order to protect sensitive user data.
+Sharing them would be against the Twitter Developer Agreement.
 Rehydrate the IDs via the Twitter API to get all tweets that have not been deleted or made private by their authors in the meantime.

 3. Create a virtual environment "TwittersuicideML": conda create --name TwitterSuicideML